Celebrating the spirit and adventure of sled dog racing.

 1. Bag Checks are mandatory

-3. Mushers, teams and equipment shall be available for inspection 1 Hour prior to the start of the race.
-Teams are required to be in the dog truck parking area at 7:00 a.m. on race day February 23.
+3. Mushers, teams, and equipment shall be available for inspection 1 hour prior to the start of the race.
+Teams are required to be in the dog truck parking area at 7:00 a.m. on race day February 22.
 You must have a bag check, or you will not be allowed to race.

 START FINISH RULES